elementor/elementor-developers-docs/src/widgets/rendering-style.md

 # Rendering Style

 A common [widget rendering](./widget-rendering) use case is using the control value to style different HTML elements.
-Usually used by controls from the "Content" tab.
+Usually used by controls from the content tab.

 ## Styling Elements